-Walmart Plus is a new membership program and direct competitor to Amazon Prime.
+Walmart Plus is a membership program that directly competes with Amazon Prime.
 The service offers subscribers in-store and online benefits, such as unlimited free delivery and fuel discounts from participating gas stations.

 In terms of price, Walmart Plus costs $98 a year or $12.95 a month.
-Even better, it includes a free 15-day trial, which you can sign up for today.
-The new service is bound to offer plenty of benefits as the holiday season approaches.
+However, it includes a free 15-day trial.
 Here's everything you need to know about Walmart Plus.

 Walmart Plus: 15-day free trial @ Walmart